 Numbers – be sure to start at the minimum number.
 You can always increase it in the weeks leading up to your event.

 Equipment – some caterers will assume you need equipment such as glassware, crockery and kitchen equipment added to your quote.
-It’s important to have a good understanding of what the venue supplies so you can utilise the facilities and not pay the caterer for something already available for the event.
+It is important to have a good understanding of what the venue supplies so you are not paying the caterer for unnecessary equipment.
 Consider asking the caterer to meet you at the venue to determine your requirements.